Amarnath27me/data-warehouse-project-sql/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates the design and implementation of a Data Warehouse system using SQL.
+It includes a robust star schema, data integration model, and multiple ETL flows.
+The project simulates a retail business scenario where transactional data is transformed into analytical insights.

 ---
 ## 🏗️ Data Architecture